 [(4)] (6) If an assisted living manager fails to implement a nursing or clinical order without identifying and providing alternatives to the care or service order, the delegating nurse shall notify the resident's [physician] health care practitioner, the OHCQ, and the resident or, if appropriate, the legal representative of the resident.

-[(5)] (7) Failure to implement a nursing or clinical order, without demonstrating why the order should not be followed or without identifying alternatives to care, may result in sanctions against the assisted living program the licensee.
+[(5)] (7) Failure to implement a nursing or clinical order, without demonstrating why the order should not be followed or without identifying alternatives to care, may result in sanctions against the assisted living program and referral of a licensed or certified staff member to the appropriate health occupations licensing board.

-H. On-site nursing personnel shall work in partnership with the delegating nurse or case manager and assisted living program staff to ensure:
+H. On-site nursing personnel shall work in partnership with the delegating nurse and assisted living program staff to ensure:

 (1) Adequate assessment of residents;

-(2) Planning of medical services; and
+(2) Planning of [] health care [, ]services; and

 (3) Oversight of nursing activities.
 10.07.14.15